laszloszurok/hugo-website/content/arch-notes/post-installation.md

 ## Accessing the AUR

-The {{< target-blank title="Arch User Repository" url="https://wiki.archlinux.org/index.php/Arch_User_Repository" >}} - as the name suggests - is a repository which contains software made by the community.
+The [Arch User Repository](https://wiki.archlinux.org/index.php/Arch_User_Repository) - as the name suggests - is a repository which contains software made by the community.
 You can not access this repository directly with pacman.
 Install an AUR helper to be able to install packages from this repo.
-Install {{< target-blank title="paru" url="https://github.com/Morganamilo/paru" >}} with the following commands:
+Install [paru](https://github.com/Morganamilo/paru) with the following commands:

 ```terminal
 git clone https://aur.archlinux.org/paru.git